pyrevitlabs/pyRevit/README.md

 `<00 Panel Order><00 Button Order>_<Panel Name>_Stack3_<Stack Name>.png`

 	**Example:**
-	`1005_Selection_Stack3_Inspect.png` defines a subpanel under `pyRevit`named `Selection`, and 3 Stacked Buttons in this panel.
+	`1005_Selection_Stack3_Inspect.png` defines a sub-panel under `pyRevit`named `Selection`, and 3 Stacked Buttons in this panel.
 For a Stack3 button group, the startup script will expect to find exactly 3 scripts to be categorized under this stack.
 The actual stack name will be ignored since the stack doesn't have any visual representation other then the 3 buttons stacked in 3 rows.

 - **Step 2:** All `.py` script under the home directory should have the below name pattern:
 `<Button Group Name>_<Script Command Name>.py`.